adsarwate/advising-notes/README.md

 * [Organizing your research](OrganizingWork.md): how to track and maintain progress.
 Here are two forms for pre-meeting and post-meetings to help keep research progress on track.
    * [Pre-meeting form](PreMtgForm.md)
    * [Post-meeting form](PostMtgForm.md)
-* [Developing skills over time](DevelopingSkills.md):  how to check your progress and get hel over time.
+* [Developing skills over time](DevelopingSkills.md):  how to check your progress and get help over time.
 * The dissertation **to be written**

 ## Research skills